jlstdio/jlstdio/README.md

 ## research interest

-My research interest is mainly mobile computing.
+My research interest is mainly efficient inference in robotics and mobile computing.

 To make the dream possible I'm working on these kinds of topics.
 - Systemic approach for efficient & realtime AI inference on robotics & edges devices